ondat/documentation/docs/concepts/move.md

 It can be used to manually re-balance the cluster, reduce load on over-loaded nodes, etc.

+> Ondat will always place the resilience and protection of your data first, for this reason we only ever remove data when a new deployment has been fully synced within the new node.
+On account of that, additional space and bandwidth will be required during such an operation.

 ## Example of use

 Here's an example of how the CLI command works: